Robert Berdella: Plea bargain

-Despite initially pleading not guilty to the remaining five murder charges on September 13, 1988, with the agreement of his two defense attorneys, Berdella ultimately conducted a plea bargain with the prosecutors in order to avoid the death penalty in these remaining charges.
+Despite initially pleading not guilty to the remaining five murder charges on September 13, 1988, with the agreement of his two defense attorneys, Berdella ultimately conducted a plea bargain with the prosecutors to avoid the death penalty in these remaining charges.
 In this plea bargain, Berdella agreed to confess in graphic detail as to whom he had killed, what indignities he had inflicted on each victim, how he had killed each victim, and what he had done with their bodies.
 These confessions were given to prosecutors between December13 and 15, 1988.
 In return for his cooperation, the prosecution agreed not to seek the death penalty at a formal hearing scheduled for 9 a.m. on December19.

 On December19, 1988, Berdella formally waived his rights to be tried for any of the outstanding murder charges, upon the understanding he was to be convicted of one further count of first-degree murder (that of Robert Sheldon), and four counts of second-degree murder.
 He formally pleaded guilty to each of these charges before Judge Robert Meyers in the Jackson County Circuit Court.
 Members of the public were prohibited from attending this hearing, with only family members of his victims and news reporters permitted access to the proceedings.
-In response to these guilty pleas, Judge Meyers imposed five further concurrent life sentences, with an additional condition barring any future prospect of parole in the sole case of first-degree murder to which Berdella pleaded guilty.
+In response to these guilty pleas, Judge Meyers imposed five further concurrent life sentences, with an additional condition barring any prospect of parole in the sole case of first-degree murder to which Berdella pleaded guilty.